 If you want to stay close to Umpqua Hot Springs, one of the closest campground is Toketee Lake Campground.
 However, there are so many backcountry spots in the area, and we wrote a guide to find free camping that you can use to research your own cool spots!

 One way we like to find nearby campgrounds is by using an app called The Dyrt.
-Make sure to get the pro version so that you can browse campsites offline (perfect for last-minute campsites!) and use the Road Trip Planner feature.
-Use the code MANDAGIES for 10% off your subscription!
+We are obsessed with the pro membership because we can browse campsites offline (perfect for last-minute campsites!) and use the Road Trip Planner feature.
+Try their pro membership free for 90-days when using our code MANDAGIES90!

 We loved our time visiting the Umpqua National Forest!
 We only scratched the surface during our short visit, but there are so many things to do here.